Prandr/XDMA_Tutorial/README.md

 ![Address Editor Assign All](img/Address_Editor_Assign_All.png)

 Edit the AXI Block addresses as required.
 The *Range* is the size that Vivado will implement for each block and this is where you set it.
 Even though each Network can have overlapping addresses, avoid this as it can lead to confusion.
+The address range of each block must fall within (PCIe to AXI Translation offset + size of the BAR).

 ![AXI Addresses](img/Address_Editor.png)